Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Pressing F1 for wiki
 - Translations
 - Red progressBar and upload failed dialogs
+    - Checking existence of category, thumbnail, video, playlist
+        - categories now checked on preset and upload save plus onStartUpload
+        - Existence of video file and thumbnail file is checked in uploader
+        - If playlist has been deleted from YouTube is NOT CHECKED!
 - Wikipage for settings window (add url to F1 click in settings window!)
 - Clone preset button
+- R-click to
+    - reset thumbnail
+    - show playlist on YouTube